kinecosystem/kin-website-docs/docs/agora/api.md

 The response includes a result that can be one of the following values:

 - `OK`: The request was successfully completed.
-- `NOT_FOUND`: No account could be found for the requested account ID .
+- `NOT_FOUND`: No account could be found for the requested account ID.